What Is a Job Interview For?

 Making the Decision: How to Evaluate an Offer Beyond Salary

-When offers arrive, evaluate total opportunity: growth potential, autonomy, mobility options, culture, and alignment with personal priorities.
-Use a decision matrix that weighs these dimensions and attach realistic timeframes.
-If relocation is involved, quantify financial and lifestyle implications and negotiate where value is misaligned.
+When an offer arrives, evaluate total opportunity: growth potential, autonomy, mobility options, culture, and alignment with personal priorities.
+Use a decision-matrix that weighs these dimensions.
+If relocation is involved, quantify financial and lifestyle implications and negotiate where value is mis-aligned.

 Coaching and Practice: Why Mock Interviews Move the Needle

 Rejection is data.
-Ask for constructive feedback, catalog patterns, and adjust your messaging or skill set accordingly.
-Often the fastest path to better offers is iterative refinement: hone stories, gain an adjacent project to cover a skills gap, and reapply against roles that better fit your profile.
+Ask for constructive feedback, log patterns, update your messaging or skill set accordingly.
+Often the fastest path to better offers is by iterative refinement: hone stories, gain adjacent experience to fill gaps, and re-target roles that fit your profile more closely.

 Next Steps: A Mini-Roadmap You Can Use Today